Feminine beauty ideal: Fashion and beauty-centred dolls

+Although Barbie has historically been the most prominent example, other popular doll lines have also influenced perceptions of beauty and identity.
+Bratz dolls, introduced in 2001, were celebrated for their multicultural characters and distinctive fashion, but they have also been criticized for emphasizing heavy makeup, exaggerated lips, and stylized clothing that some argue sexualizes young girls.
+Monster High dolls, released in 2010, presented characters inspired by monsters and fantasy creatures, offering a more alternative aesthetic; however, these dolls still tended to have thin, elongated body types that reinforced unrealistic proportions.

 LGBT ideals

-Transgender Women
+Transgender women

+Within the transgender community and those attracted to trans women, women of East Asian descent are regarded as the feminine ideal, because there is a racialized stereotype that Asian features are 'prettier' than white women's.
+According to Chong-suk Han, this explains why East Asian drag queens typically win trans beauty pageants, because they are thought to pass more easily as female.
+Charlie Anders notes that the best-selling transsexual pornographic films depict Asian trans women, and they are highly esteemed and sought after by men identifying as straight.

-Transmisogyny and the risk factors of sexual violence is discussed in Crossing boundaries and fetishization: Experiences of sexual violence for trans women of color.
-To quote the author(s): "Trans women gave accounts of using makeup, clothes, and hormones to [pass as] women.
-However, many said that they had difficulties in passing as a "pretty girl" or "beautiful woman" within the confines of archetypal White femininity, which was seen as the ideal, because of the "confines or bounds" of the "physical body," including body hair, size, scarring, or having "brown" skin.
-This left them vulnerable to sexual violence as visibly trans women."
-This research article also focuses on the fetishization and Sexualization trans women of color face that may differ from the archetypal white women's experience.
-Their research suggests that the poor health outcomes experienced by many trans women are closely associated with their exposure to sexual violence as well as the social inequities and transphobia to which they are subjected.
-Trans women of color experience additional prejudice and Discrimination due to the intersection of gender, sexuality, race, and social class.
+A 2020 study interviewed trans women from Black, Australian Aboriginal, South Asian, East Asian, and Middle Eastern trans women living in Australia.
+Researchers interviewed participants about the risk factors of transmisogyny and sexual violence.
+Trans women of East Asian or Southeast Asian descent felt that white Australian men tend to fetishize them.
+This fetishization and exoticization of trans women of color left them vulnerable to sexual violence as trans women, which some felt could have been avoided if they could pass as white.
+Ussher's research suggests that the poor health outcomes experienced by many trans women are closely associated with their exposure to sexual violence as well as the social inequities and transphobia to which they are subjected.
+Trans women of color experience additional prejudice and discrimination due to the intersection of gender, sexuality, race, and social class.
 Swami's research also suggests that understanding these intersectionalities is vital in understanding the sexual violence experiences of trans women of color.

-The construction of femininity within the transgender community largely has to do with how well (or how poorly) they are able to utilise the tools of "corporeal beautification provided by the commercial industries."
-More "acceptable" trans women, such as Caitlyn Jenner, play off of Western beauty ideals and receive overwhelming support from the masses.
-"Trans women such as Jenner are accepted as women so long as they adhere to the visual codes of female attractiveness."
-The juxtaposition of Caitlyn Jenner's praise and a person of color's rejection in response to their transition shows not only how race and class play a role in acceptance/idolization, but also how the feminine beauty ideal is viewed as authentic only if it is achieved through corporeal alterations.
+The construction of femininity within the transgender community largely has to do with how well (or how poorly) they are able to use the tools of "corporeal beautification provided by the commercial industries."
+According to Lovelock, "trans women such as Jenner are accepted as women so long as they adhere to the visual codes of female attractiveness."